If we had a red carpet long enough to stretch along our famous Golden Mile, we’d lay it out to let you know how pleased we will be to see you.

 There are some fantastic shows lined up in Blackpool this year, including sensational productions at Blackpool Grand Theatre and Winter Gardens.
 Blackpool is also home to a variety of entertaining cabaret shows, including VIVA Blackpool and the legendary Funny Girls.

-Give yourself something to look forward to and book to see a show in Blackpool.
+As of July 19, shows can go ahead without capacity restrictions.
+However, please be assured that you will have a safe and enjoyable experience in the show venues here in resort.
+Give yourself something to look forward to and book to see a show.
 For a full list of what’s on, please click here.

-Non-essential shops are expected to open from April 12.
-This means the Houndshill Shopping Centre, home to more than 60 stores, will reopen, as well as our independent shops in the town centre.
+Non-essential shops opened on April 12.
+This means the Houndshill Shopping Centre, home to more than 60 stores, is open, as well as our independent shops in the town centre.

 Please note: the above information is based on target dates outlined by the Government.
 The decision to move from one step to the next phase of reopening depends on four tests: the speed of the vaccination rollout; evidence to show the vaccines are effective; the risk assessment is not changed by new variants; and that any increase of infection rates do not cause increased hospitalisations.